Don't forget: May Term registration for an on-campus course is Monday, November 21!

-- Environmental Studies 270/Political Science 270: environment Past, Present and Future: A Travel Course to England, Scotland and Wales (AV Gen Ed credit, ES major/minor elective)
+- Environmental Studies 270/Political Science 270: The Greening of Great Britain: Environmental Sustainability Past, Present and Future (AV Gen Ed credit, ES major/minor elective)

 - Greek and Roman Studies 307/Art 307: The Art and Archaeology of Greek Myth (ART Gen Ed credit)

 - Myths and rituals constitute the religion of ancient Greece, and are expressed art, monuments, and in writing.
 The culture, ideas, and values imparted through the varied expressions of Greek myths influenced Western thought in a profound and lasting way.
 In this course we will study the intimate relationship between myth, art history, and culture of ancient Greece.
-Led by Prof. Nancy Sultan.
-Cost of trip: $4635.
+Led by Prof. Nancy Sultan and Prof. Amy Coles.
+Cost of trip: $4650.

 - Yolanda Juarez '17, for her photo Emma Goldman, Suffragette , winner of the 2016 May Term Photo Contest in the Annual Theme "Nations/Divided" Category.